johannes112/cucumber/README.md

-# to start cucumber-tests on ubuntu14.04 install a few things:
-sudo apt-get install ruby-dev
-sudo apt-get install cucumber
-sudo apt-get install make
+#for execution with help of headless browser "poltergeist" on ubuntu:
-sudo apt-get install qt5-default libqt5webkit5-dev
+sudo apt-get install poltergeist
-#install gems
+#for installing gems use:
-sudo gem install capybara-webkit sudo gem install selenium-webdriver
+bundle install
+#on linux: to execute tests:
+#headless:
+cucumber HEADLESS=true
+#with selenium on firefox:
-#execute cucumber on ubuntu
+cucumber HEADLESS=false
+#with phantomjs
-cucumber capybara-demo
+cucumber HEADLESS=poltergeist